JurgenCox/perseus-plugin-programming/scripts/README.md

 2. Open Perseus and create a random data matrix.
 In the `External` menu you will find processing activities for both `R` and `Python`.

+3. If the scripts containing arguments which need to be assigned, You can specifiy them in `Additional arguments`.
+For example, using `head_add_argument.py`, the number of rows can be specified by `--nrow=15` in `Additional arguments`.
+Using `head_add_argument.py`, the number of rows can be directly assigned by `15` in `Additional arguments`.